5ahmns-WiSem22-23/25-prj02-kinderspiel-ptaitl/README.md

 This game was created in the context of the MTIN lessons with Prof. Meerwald-Stadler, Dipl.-Ing.
 Susanne of the HTL Salzburg.
 (School year 2022/23)

-> **Note:** The finished game can be played [Here!](https://5ahmns-wisem22-23.github.io/25-prj02-kinderspiel-ptaitl/)

 ## Assignment

 There are three analog games to choose from.
 One of them is to be recreated in digital form with Unity.
+I chose the game _»Affenbande«_.

+> **Note:** The finished game can be played [here!](https://5ahmns-wisem22-23.github.io/25-prj02-kinderspiel-ptaitl/)

 ## Game Logic

-The following game logic results from the additional features:

-A car has 60 seconds to pick up as many gifts as possible and bring them to the gift bag.
-When the time is up, the game is over and it is checked if a new high score has been achieved.
-Also, the player (the car) has some health.
-Whenever it passes over a kill zone, it loses health.
-If all lives are used up, the game is over and it is checked whether a new highscore has been achieved.
+The game logic, which can be seen in the description below, has been entirely built in digital form.

 ![Spielbeschreibung](https://user-images.githubusercontent.com/72389299/215900654-5ac38d94-84a2-46c6-870b-40518ed71b24.png)

-## Additional features
+## Style

-Besides the required tasks, I have added the following features:

-- Camera Smooth Damping
-- Car Reverse Rotation Adjustment
-- SpeedUp, SlowDown & Death Trap Zones (Zones Controller with Custom Inspector)
-- Timer
-- Healthbar
-- Highscore System
-- Out of bounce effect
-- Music (incl. audiolistener logic across scenes)
-- Snow Particle System
-- Minimap
+Graphically, the game is kept very simple to appeal to the target audience (children up to 6 years).
+The main colors are green and brown (see screenshot below from the game).

 ## User Testing